lacanoid/datalink/ROADMAP.md

 - For constructor form dlvalue(basename,dirname) could be used
 - some sort of file to url mapping. dlurl* functions could use these.
 - Files on remote servers.
 Perhaps foreign servers + dblink
-- Native postgres interface to curl
+- get rid of plperlu, needs native postgres interface to curl_get, file_stat and uri_set
+- install pg_wrapper for pg_datalinker

 Todo
 ====